Three-Torsion Subgroups and Wild Conductors of Genus 3 Hyperelliptic Curves: Scheme of 3-torsion points

-where $d$ is the degree of $f$. \begin{remark} We refer to the points of $C$ not appearing on the affine model as the points at infinity.
-These correspond to $Z=0$, and we observe that there is a single such point, namely $( 0 : 1 :0 ) $ when the degree of $f$ is 7; and $2$ points: $( 1 : 1 :0)$ and $( 1 : -1:0)$ when the degree of $f$ is 8. \end{remark} Let $J$ be the Jacobian variety of $C$.
-Recall that $J$ is a $3$-dimensional, abelian variety over $K$, whose points can be identified with points of $\textbf{Pic}^{0}\left(C \right)$, the zero Picard group of $C$.
-From now on we simply regard points on $J$ as classes of divisors of degree $0$ on $C$.
+where $f\left( x \right) \in K\left[ x \right]$ has degree $2g+1$ or $2g+2$ and has no repeated roots.
+Moreover, after possible passing to a quadratic extension, we may assume $f$ to be monic.
+We refer to the points of $C$ not appearing on the affine model as the \textit{points at infinity}.
+These correspond to $Z=0$, and we observe that there is a single such point, namely $( 1 : 0 :0 ) $ when the degree of $f$ is $2g+1$; and $2$ points: $( 1 : 1 :0)$ and $( 1 : -1:0)$ when the degree of $2g+2$ is 8.
+For the rest of this paper, a hyperelliptic curve will be interpreted as the affine curve defined by $y^{2} = f(x)$ along with points at infinity.
 See \cite{HyperCurves} or \cite{HyperCurves2} for details on the arithmetic of hyperelliptic curves.

+Let $J$ be the Jacobian variety of $C$.
+This is a $g$-dimensional, abelian variety over $K$, whose points can be identified with linear equivalence classes of degree $0$ divisors on $C$.